 This proves that $V$ is a viscosity subsolution of the problem \eqref{toy1}.
 Proceeding similarly proves that $V$ is a viscosity supersolution of the problem: if $V- v$ attains a minimum at $(\bar{t}, \bar{x})$ then for any $\epsilon >0$ and $\tau > \bar{t}$ we can find a control $q \in Q$ such that

 which implies

 Proceeding equivalently as before, one shows that $V$ is a viscosity supersolution of \eqref{toy1}.
 We can conclude that $V$ is a viscosity solution of \eqref{toy1}.
-Note that for every time $\tau_e \in [0, \tau_c]$ for which $X_\tau > 0$, since for optimality we have $\Pi_q(., q^*) - V_x = 0$ and $\Pi$ is continuous and twice differentiable in $q$, it can be easily shown that the inequalities of the definition of sub- and supersolution are satisfied with equality, which means that $V(t, x)$ is also a classical solution of \eqref{hjb_1} for each $t = \tau_e$.
-We now need to deal with the positivity constraint.
-Given the ``feasible'' set $ \mathcal{D'} = ([0, \tau_c]\times O \subset \mathbb{R}^+)$, we cannot impose that the value function $V(t,x)$ is differentiable (or continuous, for that matter) at 0 at the left boundary of $\partial \mathcal{D}'$.
-Following \cite{fleming06}, we need to impose a boundary inequality, which does not require neither $V$ nor the boundary $\partial \mathcal{D}'$ to be differentiable at 0.
-This implies that the value function $V(t,0)$ must be a viscosity subsolution of \eqref{toy1}.
+Note that for every time $\tau_e \in [0, \tau]$ for which $X_\tau > 0$, since for optimality we have $\Pi_q(., q^*) - V_x = 0$ and $\Pi$ is continuous and twice differentiable in $q$, it can be easily shown that the inequalities of the definition of sub- and supersolution are satisfied with equality, which means that $V(t, x)$ is also a classical solution of \eqref{hjb2} for each $t = \tau_e$.
+We now need to deal with the value function at each change point $\tau_i$, and focus on the extended time interval $[0,\tau_2]$.
+Given the ``feasible'' set $ \mathcal{D'} = ([0, \tau]\times \mathbb{R}^+)$, we cannot impose that the value function $V(t,x)$ nor its gradient $\partial_x V(t,x)$ to be differentiable at $\tau$ at the boundary of $\partial \mathcal{D}'$.
+Following \cite{fleming06}, we need to impose a boundary inequality, which does not require $V$ nor the boundary $\partial \mathcal{D}'$ to be differentiable at $\tau$.
+This implies that the value function $V(\tau,x)$ must be a viscosity subsolution of \eqref{toy1} in the time interval $[0,\tilde{\tau}]$ for all $\tilde{\tau} > \tau$.
 Following the previous definitions, we must have

-for all continuous functions for which $V-v$ is locally maximized around $x=0$.
-Given a natural boundary condition given by the fact that when the resource is zero, the extraction must be zero and consequently the objective $\Pi$ must be zero.
-Since $V-v$ has to be maximized around 0, we have
+for all continuous functions for which $V-v$ is locally maximized around $t=\tau$.
+Since $V-v$ has to be maximized in a closed interval around $\tau$, we have